 The sensations of itching, crawling, and irritation are very real to them.
 In an effort to rid themselves of these sensations, people may scratch, pick at, or mutilate their skin enough to cause sores or ulcers.
 Such sores then sometimes become infected.
 Other people apply various chemicals and/or disinfectants to their skin.
 Such chemicals may cause skin irritation or allergic reaction.

-People bring samples of hair, skin, and debris, such as dried scabs, dust, and lint, to their doctor to inspect and to prove the infestation is real.
+People bring samples of hair, skin, and debris, such as dried scabs, dust, and lint, to their doctor to prove the infestation is real.
 People may put the samples on a microscope slide or carry them in a container or matchbox.
 Delusional parasitosis most often affects people over 50 and women but is very rare.

-Diagnosis is sometimes difficult because many actual skin disorders, such as allergies, dermatitis, or real parasites, also cause the itching sensations.
+Delusional parasitosis is sometimes difficult for doctors to diagnose because many actual skin disorders, such as allergies, dermatitis, or real parasites, also cause the itching sensations.
 Also, skin sores or irritation caused by the person's scratching and use of chemicals may look like other skin disorders.